Funding AI for Good: A Call for Meaningful Engagement: Findings

 \subsection{Background: Motivations and Beliefs Underlying AI4SG Funding Documents}

 Most AI4SG funding documents in our corpus focused on addressing large-scale, complex social issues, including public health (6, e.g. [\id{C17}, \id{C19}]), development (6, e.g. [\id{A7}, \id{A8}]), climate change (3, e.g. [\id{C11}, \id{C12}]), and mental health (2, [\id{C8}, \id{C9}]).
 These social problems have been categorized as ``wicked problems''---complex, large-scale, and often ill-defined problems created by multiple, interdependent, evolving issues that any single intervention cannot fully address~\cite{gurumurthy_wicked_2019, lonngren_wicked_2021}.
-However, some funding documents depicted AI-based interventions as a \textit{solution} to these large-scale social problems.
-They emphasized AI's transformative benefits deterministically while glossing over or omitting the specific contexts and stakeholders that AI could be beneficial for (Sections~\ref{sec:finding-411}).
+Funding documents also rarely provided an explicit definition of what ``AI'' is.\footnote{with the exception of \id{C3} and \id{C13} (both in the Frequently Asked Questions sections)} However, some funding documents readily depicted AI-based interventions as a \textit{solution} to these large-scale social problems, emphasizing AI's transformative benefits deterministically while glossing over or omitting the specific contexts and stakeholders that AI could be beneficial for (Sections~\ref{sec:finding-411}).
 Some funding documents, on the other hand, were grounded in a specific context within a large-scale social issue, sometimes providing a detailed literature review.
 When describing AI's role in addressing the social problems, some funding documents acknowledged both the potential benefits and harms of AI in these specific contexts (Section~\ref{sec:finding-412}).